Skip Navigation

 Infants under the age of 12 months are most at risk since routine vaccination for measles is not given until children are 12 months of age or older.

-Anyone born in 1970 who is not vaccinated and who has never had measles disease can become infected.
+Anyone born in 1970 or later who is not vaccinated and who has never had measles disease can become infected.

 People born before 1970 generally are considered protected from measles because measles was widely circulating in Canada at that time.
 However, some of these individuals can be at risk.
-Those who are unsure can have a blood test done to check if they are immune to measles.
+Those who are unsure can review their vaccine and medical history with their health care provider (HCP).

 Health care workers, military personnel, post-secondary students and travellers to areas where measles is circulating are at risk of exposure to people infected with measles.